portellam/audio-loopback/README.md

 ### Description:
 Linux systemd service to start/stop audio loopback device(s).
 Bind audio input(s) to first parsed active output.

 If no active output is found, bind to first inactive output.

-If no output is found, fail.Connect an audio source to your main audio device's Line-In.
+If no output is found, fail.
+Connect an audio source to your main audio device's Line-In.

 ## How-to
 ### To download, execute: